ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     !!! info

-        Connections to the secure build server are secured using mutual tls.
+        Connections to the secure build server are secured using mutual TLS.
 This means that proper certificates and keys have to be used on the client side to access these files (as well as when doing the previous secure build commands).
 This adds a layer of security to make sure that the `public key` and `manifest files` are authentic and securely distributed.

 5. Check that your application manifest and signing key were retrieved